ethereum/execution-apis/src/engine/cancun.md

 Refer to the specification for [`engine_getPayloadV2`](./shanghai.md#engine_getpayloadv2) with addition of the following:

-1. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the built payload is less than the Cancun activation timestamp.
+1. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the built payload does not fall within the time frame of the Cancun fork.

 2. The call **MUST** return `blobsBundle` with empty `blobs`, `commitments` and `proofs` if the payload doesn't contain any blob transactions.